-- Declaration of Interest, whereby the valuer confirms that: - it is not aware of any Col or potential Col, whether absolute or potential, which might be relevant to the performance of its functions or obligations under the stipulated agreement. - it will avoid any conflicts of interest or potential conflicts of interest throughout the duration of the stipulated agreements, as well for a future period after its termination, on all new engagements; - it will immediately inform the RA of any conflicts of interest and/or potential Col that may be identifies during the engagement period and undertakes to agree with the RA on an appropriate course of action to mitigate any such conflicts; - in the event that a CoI or potential CoI is identified and the parties fail to agree on the appropriate course of action, the RA reserves the right to terminate the stipulated agreement with immediate effect upon written notice to the valuer.
+- > Declaration of Interest, whereby the valuer confirms that: - it is not aware of any Col or potential Col, whether absolute or potential, which might be relevant to the performance of its functions or obligations under the stipulated agreement. - it will avoid any CoI or potential CoI throughout the duration of the stipulated agreements, as well as for a future period after its termination, on all new engagements. - it will immediately inform the RA of any conflicts of interest and/or potential Col that may be identified during the engagement period and undertakes to agree with the RA on an appropriate course of action to mitigate any such conflicts. - in the event that a Col or potential Col is identified and the parties fail to agree on the appropriate course of action, the RA reserves the right to terminate the stipulated agreement with immediate effect upon written notice to the valuer.